Vision Health: What Is Age-Related Macular Degeneration?

 Treatments may slow progression of vision loss disease

-It can begin with a barely perceptible loss of vision.
+It can begin with a barely noticeable loss of vision.
 Threading a needle may seem more difficult than before.
 The squares of a crossword puzzle may be harder to see.
-Eventually, nearly all central vision may be gone.
+Over time, symptoms worsen and nearly all central vision may be lost.

 Awareness of AMD has grown and so has the search for treatments, including at Scripps.
 No treatment can reverse AMD, but it can prevent the condition from worsening.